isomerpages/moe-angmokiopri/_our-amkp-experience/The Staple: Sexuality Education.md

 <br>

-**<font size="5">Overview of Ang Mo Kio Primary School’s Sexuality Education Programme</font>**
+**<font size="5">Overview of Ang Mo Kio Primary School’s Sexuality Education Programme 2024</font>**

 **1. Sexuality Education is delivered in a holistic manner** through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach)for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.

 **2. The subjects that incorporate topics on sexuality include:**